yiruiwang091/Projects/README.md

 ### Who will use it?

-- According to the feature, **international students** are the primary audiences.
+- According to the feature, **international students** or **people who need to deal with transnational payments** are the primary audiences.
 Sometimes, if people get financial supports by families or by themselves, they do not want to exceed budgets, so the monthly summarizing graph will give a compact result of the expenditures, and they can reflect based on that.

 ### Why is this project of interest to me?